 Christmas Story — The Nativity Story

 The Birth of Jesus and the Bethlehem Shepherds

 “Glory to God in the highest heaven,

 and peace on earth to those with whom he is pleased!”
 Luke 2:14

 The most intriguing question: why the shepherds were the first to receive the good news of the birth of Christ?

 The Shepherds of Bethlehem first received the good news of salvation — not the royalty, not the government officials, not the wealthy people, not the learned men — just because they were the ultimate outsiders.
-There are three reasons why they become an important part of the Christmas story.
+There are three reasons why they become an important part of the nativity story.

 First, the shepherds signify the image of the broad and deep nature of God’s love.
 During the times of Christ, shepherds stood on the bottom rung of the social ladder.
 They were not respected by society and shared the same undesirable status as tax collectors and sweepers.
 Marginalized by society, they were officially labeled as “sinners” by the religious leaders.